 As with any other psychiatrist, Prairie’s team most commonly prescribes SSRIs, NDRIs, SNRIs, and Alpha-Agonists.
 It’s worth noting that everything is FDA-approved and that they don’t prescribe controlled medications at this time.
 You can see a full list of their medications here.

-Why do I need a Care Partner?
+Why do I need a Care Coordinator?

 You may be asking yourself: why not just visit a psychiatrist in-person, hope for the right medication, and be on my way?
 A fair question to ask, for sure, but keep these in mind.

 - For one, being prescribed a medication that works for your individual genetics is a wild game of trial-and-error.
+Prairie’s team sets you up with complementary genetic testing, measurement-based care, and research-backed coordination of your care.

 How much does Prairie Health cost?